Reed-CompBio/protein-weaver/data/DataImportTutorial.md

 4. Create constraints before data import.
 We use NCBI as the source of the unique taxon identifiers.
     `CREATE CONSTRAINT txid_constraint FOR (n:protein) REQUIRE (n.txid, n.id) IS UNIQUE;`
+    Create a constraint for the GO terms in the database using the following command:
+    `CREATE CONSTRAINT go_constraint FOR (n:go_term) REQUIRE n.id IS UNIQUE;`

 5. Import data for *D. melanogaster* using the following command:
 ```js